glfw/glfw/README.md

  - [Win32] Bugfix: The clipboard string was not freed on terminate
  - [Win32] Bugfix: Entry points for OpenGL 1.0 and 1.1 functions were not
                    returned by `glfwGetProcAddress`
+ - [Win32] Bugfix: The user32 and dwmapi module handles were not freed on library termination
  - [Cocoa] Bugfix: The clipboard string was not freed on terminate
  - [X11] Bugfix: Override-redirect windows were resized to the desired instead of the actual resolution of the selected video mode